-Myriam Bedard became a household name in Canada with her 1992 and 1994 Olympic medal performances.
-Her successes also led to her induction into the Canadian Sport Hall of Fame in 1999 and she was further recognized by the International Olympic Committee as one of 10-athletes receiving an Olympic Order given to “…those who have achieved remarkable merit in the sports world, or have rendered outstanding services to the Olympic cause, either through personal achievement or to the development of sport”.
+Myriam’s successes led to her to be inducted into the Canadian Sport Hall of Fame in 1999 and she was further recognized by the International Olympic Committee as one of 10 athletes receiving an Olympic Order awarded to “… those who have achieved remarkable merit in the sports world, or have rendered outstanding services to the Olympic cause, either through personal achievement or to the development of sport”.

 Myriam Bédard at 2001 Canadian Ski Hall of Fame Induction Ceremony.
 W.P.
 McElligott / 5226-7.